-Easy to Grow: Moderate.
+Easy to Grow: Moderate

-Native Range: Summits of the cool, Tepuis of Northeastern South America.
+Native Range: Summits of the cool Tepuis of Northeastern South America

 Brocchinia reducta is a carnivorous bromeliad with a tall, tubular, erect whorl of light green waxy leaves that are very slippery to insects.
 The leaves form a water collecting barrel where insects are trapped and drown.
 With the help of bacteria to decompose this material, the plant then absorbs the nutrients.
 The leaves are lined with fine red veins that create a very pretty and distinctive look.
 In their natural habit of grass and shrub, they grow in nutrient poor, sandy, swampy, open sites.
 It grows in great numbers on the tepui summits and down their flanks to the grassy/shrubby lowlands.
 It is a terrestrial perennial, and it is without a stem.
 The leaves and young plantlets grow up directly from the roots.
-In cultivation their prefer a loose, well draining soil that is kept consistently moist .
+In cultivation they prefer a loose, well draining soil that is kept consistently moist .
 Keep the bottom of the tube filled with water.
 They like it warm, bright and humid.
-The flowers are small and inconspicous rising on long spires above the tube of the plant.
+The Brocchinia reducta flowers are small and inconspicuous, rising on long spires above the tube of the plant.
 Seeds are rare in cultivation.
 It is rare in cultivation, and a very unique plant for the carnivorous plant collection.

-Plant Type: Perennial, cool semi-tropical.
+Plant Type: Perennial, cool semi-tropical

-Soil: Nepenthes Mix works well.
+Soil: Nepenthes Mix works well

-Light: Partial bright indoors, light shade outdoors.
+Light: Partial bright indoors, light shade outdoors

 Use: Grows well as a house plant, and in cool greenhouses.